sodadata/docs/soda-spark/install-and-use.md

 >>>
 ```

-### Send results to Soda cloud
+### Send results to Soda Cloud

-Send the scan result to Soda cloud.
+Use the following command to send Soda Spark scan results to Soda cloud.

 ``` python
 >>> import os